BrightID/BrightID/README.md

 Running a node is very valuable because it allows more users to join the network; a new user must already know someone who's running a node.

-Nodes communicate with other nodes, store the social graph information, and receive updates to the graph (new, signed connections) from clients.
+Nodes communicate with other nodes, store the social graph information, and receive updates to the graph (signed attestations of face-to-face connections) from clients.
 <div><img height="300px" src="images/many-nodes.svg"/></div>

 Each node can run a different set of application modules.
 For instance, Node A could run a voting module and an id service, while Nodes B and C could support a universal basic income currency ledger.